google/WebFundamentals/src/content/en/fundamentals/primers/push-notifications/handle-subscriptions.markdown

 ---
 layout: shared/narrow
 title: "Handle Subscriptions"
-description: "To receive messages, users must allow your web site to push notificaton messages to them.
+description: "To receive messages, users must allow your web site to push notification messages to them.
 That's where subscriptions come in.
 You can't just subscribe users and call it done.
 You need to let users unsubscribe as well."
 authors:
 - dgash